Generate a game board map from a bitmap

 }

-In this example, I have reduced the number of parameters in the Tile
+I have reduced the number of constructor parameters in this code to make it easier to read.

-constructor uses the provided color to set the Image
+constructor uses the provided color to set its Image

 and Tint